 Why is my iPhone getting hot?

-Your iPhone gets hot because the battery and other hardware inside generate heat whenever your phone is working, even if it’s just charging.
-Your iPhone is designed to dissipate heat, but an old battery, too many apps running, and even direct sunlight can make your phone overheat.
+Your iPhone gets hot because the battery and other hardware generate heat whenever your phone is in use, even during charging.
+Although your iPhone is built to manage heat, factors like an old battery, excessive app usage, software issues, or exposure to direct sunlight can cause it to overheat — even when you’re not actively using it.

 Are you an Android user?
 Read up on what you should do if your Android is overheating.